-At 283 metres above sea level, Pico de Ana Ferreira is the highest point on the west of Porto Santo island.
-The incredible rock formations are formed millions years ago by volcanic activity and look like spectacular organ-pipe arrays of pentagonal rock columns.
-There are many things to do on Pico de Ana Ferreira such as hiking to the top, exploring the numerous caves and of course visiting the impressive organ pipes of Pico de Ana Ferreira.
+Pico de Ana Ferreira is the highest point on the west of Porto Santo island.
+It measures 283 metres above sea level.
+The incredible rock formations are formed millions years ago by volcanic activity.
+Their interesting shape looks like spectacular organ-pipe arrays of pentagonal rock columns.
+There are many things to do on Pico de Ana Ferreira.
+You can hike to the top, explore the numerous caves and of course visit the impressive organ pipes of Pico de Ana Ferreira.
 In this blog post you’ll find all the information you need for exploring Pico de Ana Ferreira!

 How to get to Pico de Ana Ferreira